qiaolunzhang/replicated-ds/README.md

 ## Todo
 ### data store

+add the interaction with the database, solve the data to database or load data from database

 ### how to avoid race condition

 when we send a message to the server, we need to mark "Read", "Write", "Modify"